neualex920/shutdown_button/README.md

 **Relay Wiring Pinout:** https://images-na.ssl-images-amazon.com/images/I/71vF%2BJbm5bL._SL1500_.jpg

-NOTE:

-You can edit the shutdown and reboot times in the script.
-Default time for reboot is 2 seconds and default time for shutdown is 5 seconds.

-That means if you turn the car's ignition OFF the Pi will shutdown after 5 seconds.
-But if you turn the ignition OFF for just 2 seconds, then turn the ignition ON again, the Pi will reboot.
-I suggest setting the reboot time to 5 seconds and the shutdown time to 10 seconds to avoid unwanted reboots when starting your car's engine which causes the relay to lose power.

 P.S.
 Note: Unfortunately GPIO3 is on the same pin as SCL.
 So if you keep this pin grounded with a relay when the car, and the pi, are on, you can't use I2C.

 ### Software